ethitter/WP-Print-Friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.6 =
+Recommended for all users as this release addresses security vulnerabilities related to privately-published and password-protected posts.

 = 0.5.2 =
 Resolves a problem where requests for print templates redirect to the article.